-"Cardio," which is fitness slang for cardiovascular activity, may be one of the most important types of physical activity to engage in.
+"Cardio," which is fitness slang for cardiovascular activity, may be one of the most important types of physical activity to do on the regular.
 To maintain health, the Centers for Disease Control and the American College of Sports Medicine recommend performing a minimum of 30 minutes of moderate-intensity cardio activity on most, if not all, days of the week.
-Many different types of cardio exist, and you can mix and match different varieties to get the most benefit from your workout regimen.

 Among the most popular and enduring of the high-impact cardio activities, jogging and running still attract and retain large numbers of exercise enthusiasts.
 High-impact activity involves having both feet off the ground at some point during the exercise, and therefore includes jumping rope, high-impact aerobic dance as well as certain types of advanced strength training.
 This type of cardio is weight-bearing, meaning that you are supporting your own body weight with your limbs against gravity.